bcaffo/LittleInferenceBook/manuscript/01_introduction.md

 We can not poll everyone.
 Even if we could, some polled may change their vote by the time the election occurs.
-How do we collect a reasonable subset of data and quantify the uncertainty in the process to produce a good guess at who will win?
+How do we collect a reasonable subset of data, and quantify the uncertainty in the process, to produce a good guess at who will win?

 ### Motivating example, predicting the weather